 I love to read anything.
 Every day is a fun learning experience from that moment I turned on my laptop and opened a search engine in my browser.
 There’s always a topic that hovered in my mind, compelling my interest to explore beyond the knowledge that I have accumulated so far.
 I have no limits … More 8 Benefits I Can Get From Reading

 After six months of conceptualizing and putting the voices of my characters into words and dialogues, I have finally completed my first unpublished novel.
 Writing the finale of the story significantly brought me to an ultimate experience being a writer.
-My attempt to build a humble beginning to pave way to this passion of mine, … More 3 Techniques I Used For My Editing Challenge
+My attempt to build a humble beginning to pave the way to this passion of … More 3 Techniques I Used For My Editing Challenge

 A guide from someone whose sense of direction is poor to the point of far beyond what other people mean when they said, they have poor sense of direction.
 Now let’s analyze your situation.
 So, you like to travel.
 You want to explore other places on your own.
 You want to feel independent.
 You want … More How I Improved My Sense Of Direction (10 Practical Tips)